LukaszLebioda/Playwright/README.md

 # General info:

-## options
+## options to run tests

-- npx playwright (headless),
+- `npx playwright test` (headless by default),
+- `npx playwright show-report` (only when reporter is "html" in playwright.config.js),
+- `npx playwright test --project=webkit` (runs only webkit, but if uncommented in playwright.config.js),
-- npx playwright --headed,
+- `npx playwright test --headed`,
-- npx playwright --ui (ui mode),
+- `npx playwright test --ui` (ui mode),

-## testing pages / apps

-- Rick (Udemy): /Users/llebioda/Desktop/Private/Playwright/fixtures/RickStore
-- Jak testować: demo-bank.vercel.app
+- `npx playwright test filename.spec.js` (test file has to be placed in test folder "testDir", as stated in playwright.config.js),
+- `npx playwright test -g "name of the test"` (to run only one test from "describe/test" block"),

+or npm run whateverComesFromScript (package.json), e.g.:
+`"test": "playwright test --headed"`, (npm run test) (we can turn the headed mode on permanently in playwright-config.js => headless: false)
+`"testheadless": "playwright test"`, (npm run testheadless) `"testui": "playwright test --ui"`, (npm run testui) `"test:ci": "playwright test`" (npm run test:ci)

 ## playwright installation

-npm init playwright (or @latest / or @1.17.123) it will generate:
+npm init playwright (or @latest / or e.g. @1.17.123) it will generate:

 - node_modules (`npm i` / npm install not needed),
 - package.json & package-lock.json (`npm init` / npm init -y not needed),